Man Killed In Hudson Valley Crash With Tractor-Trailer

 According to Capt.
 John Watterson of the Dutchess County Sheriff’s Office, a 2010 Chevrolet pickup was on Route 55 preparing to enter traffic on northbound Route 22 when it pulled into the path of a 2020 Kenworth tractor-trailer.

-The collision killed the driver of the pickup, Connecticut resident Joseph W. Hogan of the town of Sherman in Fairfield County, who was pronounced dead at MidHudsosn Regional Hospital in Poughkeepsie, Watterson said.
+The collision killed the driver of the pickup, Northern Fairfield County resident Joseph W. Hogan of the town of Sherman, who was pronounced dead at MidHudsosn Regional Hospital in Poughkeepsie, Watterson said.

 The tractor-trailer driver was treated at Vassar Hospital in Poughkeepsie for non-life-threatening injuries.